This column discusses mechanical watches from an engineer's perspective. For the 54th installment,

 ① Extremely durable

-A watch is something that runs every day.
-The Swiss lever escapement offers:
+Watches run every day.
+The Swiss lever escapement is

-In other words, "it works even if handled a bit roughly."
+In short, "it works even if handled somewhat roughly."
 This is a major factor in its long-standing dominance.

 ② Stable accuracy

 If you want to know the exact time, you might look at your smartphone or a radio-controlled clock.
-This may be common sense in modern times.
-However, as long as a luxury mechanical watch is a "watch," it is still required to have stable accuracy.
+This might be common sense today.
+However, for luxury mechanical watches, the demand for stable accuracy remains unchanged because they are still "timepieces."

-The Swiss lever escapement is resistant to temperature changes, changes in position, and changes in lubrication over time, and can be said to have relatively stable accuracy.
+The Swiss lever escapement is strong against temperature changes, changes in position, and changes in lubrication status due to aging, and its accuracy can be said to be relatively stable.

 ③ Can be mass-produced

-This is a particularly important point: no matter how excellent a mechanism is, it is meaningless if it takes enormous cost and time to produce.
+This is a particularly important point: no matter how excellent a mechanism is, it's meaningless if it costs an enormous amount of money and time to produce.

-There are clear reasons why it works as an industry.
+There are clear reasons why it functions as an industry.

 Mechanical watches are meant to be used for decades with maintenance.
-This means that systems with a well-established global repair network are more likely to spread.
+This means that a system with a globally established repair network is more likely to become widespread.

-The Swiss lever, thanks to its simple structure, has the advantage that any watchmaker can work with it, and parts are easily accessible.
+The Swiss lever, being simple in structure, has the advantage that any watchmaker can handle it and parts are readily available.

 The essence of the Swiss lever escapement

-However, it was a fact that all of them had some weaknesses, such as being complex and difficult to adjust, or being new and lacking a proven track record.
+However, the fact was that there were weaknesses somewhere: they were complex and difficult to adjust, or new and lacking a track record.

-In contrast, the Swiss lever escapement can be said to be "the only mechanism that scores above average in all categories."
+In this respect, the Swiss lever system can be said to be the "only mechanism that scores above average in all categories."

 ・Accuracy → Good